1987 Forsyth County protests: Second march

 As with last time, there was a large number of white supremacists who had gathered in Forsyth County, numbering over 1,000.
 Many of these individuals, which included neo-Nazis from organizations in the surrounding states, participated in a countermarch led by white nationalist lawyer Richard Barrett of Mississippi.
-Among these individuals was David Duke, a former member of the Ku Klux Klan and the president of the National Association for the Advancement of White People, a white supremacist group.
+Among these individuals was David Duke, a former member of the KKK and the president of the National Association for the Advancement of White People, a white supremacist group.
 Duke had come to the march at the invitation of Atlanta racial extremist Ed Fields and a local group called the Committee to Keep Forsyth White, and he was joined by fellow former Klansman Don Black and Maddox.
 According to Duke, he was protesting because, "If blacks moved into Forsyth County, it would mean the death of whites.
 They would become the victims of murders, assaults, robberies and drug pushers.
 That’s the reality of integration".
 Despite the large turnout, leaders from two large Klan organizations, including Holland, ordered their members not to attend, as they thought the march was a plot by the Federal Bureau of Investigation (FBI) to arrest Klansmen.